 Financial liabilities at amortized cost are initially measured at fair value, net of transaction costs incurred and subsequently measured at amortized cost.
-Any difference between the amounts originally received, net of transaction costs, and the redemption value is recognized in profit or loss over the period to maturity using the effective interest method.
+Any difference between the amounts originally received, net of transaction costs, and the redemption value is recognized in the Consolidated statement of operations and comprehensive loss over the period to maturity using the effective interest method.